-A trunk water main has been constructed along Discovery Drive at the eastern end of the precinct.
-This will be extended along the extension of this major road to service the Central East Residential Precinct.
-Similarly, at the western end of the precinct, a trunk water main to be located along Copeland Drive will be extended to supplement the water reticulation network servicing the precinct and provide for future development to the north.
+A trunk water main has been constructed along Discovery Drive to the main entry to the adjacent Central East Residential Precinct.
+This water main will service the Central East 'B' Residential Precinct.
+Similarly, at the western end of the precinct, a trunk water main located along Copeland Drive will be extended to supplement the water reticulation network servicing the precinct and provide for future development to the north.
 These extensions to trunk water mains from nodes 83E and 83D (refer Figure 8) will be built by the principal developer in accordance with the MHIA.
 Individual lots will be served by a network of reticulation mains designed in accordance with Council's Design Manual and Policy WS.W13.